 In 2006, Sesitec developed a smaller modular two tower cable system, the “System 2.0”.
 This new, innovative and mobile System 2.0 revolutionized what was once unthinkable for wakeboarding by making it possible to take the sport anywhere.
 They have been set up in large, indoor venues like boat shows or for exhibitions in unique locations.
 But most importantly, the system 2.0 has made lakes, such as Levings, ridable.
 Although rider capacity is limited to one rider at a time, the System 2.0 provides a safe, quiet, and personal way to learn how to ride.
 For the first-timer and pro alike, progression happens quickly due to the amount of uninterrupted time on the water, riding continuously back and forth between each tower.
 Plus, with the variety of features on the lake, advanced riders will have endless opportunity for growth in the sport.

 Thank you to the city of Rockford, Winnebago County, COM Ed, RLDC, SWIFTT, Chris Rushing, Beachwatch, and the various local business professionals that have supported this project.
-In fact, please head down to the Rockford Art Deli, buy a T, and tell them we sent you.
+In fact, please head down to the Rockford Art Deli, buy a shirt, and tell them we sent you.